brucou/react-state-driven/README.md

   turing-machine-equivalent, they can implement any effect-less computation), but : 1. it is much better to keep the machine dealing with inputs at a higher level of abstraction, 2. that kind of event aggregation is **much easier** done with a dedicated library such as `rxjs`
+- Likewise, do not hesitate when possible to handle concurrency issues with the event processing library.
+In our example, we used `switchMap` which only emits the response from the latest request.
+Doing this in the machine, while possible, would needlessly complicates the design
 - the interfaced systems can communicate with the machine via a `trigger` event emitter.
 As such any relevant raw event should be associated to an event handler obtained through `trigger`.
 The `trigger` event emitter is passed as parameter by the `Machine` component to any function props